pavlobcn/news-portal/Job.md

 - `topic_match_probability` — 0..100 score based on title/category/description semantic meaning

 Rules for LLM matching:
-- Match by meaning, not only by exact keywords.
+- Match by meaning, not by exact keywords.
-- Use category/title context as a human editor would.
+- Use title/category/description context as a human editor would.
-- If category is about boxing (`бокс`, `boxing`, `boxeo`), it should be a high-confidence match to `спорт`.
 - Keep `0` when nothing meaningfully matches.
 - Use `100` for very close matches (e.g., FC Barcelona football news => `спорт=100`; boxing news => `спорт` with high score).